Awesome products deserve an awesome introduction to the market.

 Naming the images you use is a small detail to take care of.
 It barely has an impact on SEO, but it is still considered good practice.
 Your image name should be something like female-employee-using-laptop.webp.
 There’s no need to use a keyword here unless it comes naturally.

 Maintaining a blog is an excellent marketing strategy that can drive organic traffic to your website and quality leads by offering your clients, useful information and advice.
 You can use your blog to offer advice about your product and link to your new customer training program.
+Another idea will be offering them to have a look at your coaching contract template to decide if they want to use the service.

 Throughout your blog, keep all SEO good practices: a moderate amount of keywords, concise language, structured text, and optimized images.
 A couple of more things to remember are: